Matt90hz/SimpleAuthenticationFramework/README.md

 # Simple Authentication Framework

-## Why do I create this?
+## Why did I create this?

-I was working to a project in WPF and I wanted a simple way to manage authorization and authentication in my project.
+I was working on a WPF project and I wanted a simple way to manage authorization and authentication.

 ## What does it do?

-It manages the basics of user management:
+It provides the basics of user management:
 - Register/Unregister a user;
 - Login/Logout management;
-- Authentication of a user;
+- User authentication;
 - Authorization based on roles;
-- Validation of key inputs like user name and password.
+- Validation of key inputs like username and password.

 ## How to get started?

-Simply implement `IUser` and `IRole` and then use `UserMangerBuilder` to get an instance of `IUserManager`.
+Simply implement `IUser` and `IRole` and then use `UserManagerBuilder` to get an instance of `IUserManager`.

-The framework come with extension methods to deal with Dependency Injection and Entity Framework Core.
+The framework comes with extension methods to deal with Dependency Injection and Entity Framework Core.

 ## Example